-CONTROL MEASURE NO. CONTROL MEASURE DESCRIPTION CONTROL MEASURE OF VEHICLE MILASUKE NO. DESCRIPTION 2023 2031 MOB-01, MOB-02, MOB-03, MOB-04, OFFS-01, OFFS-04, OFFS-06 Accelerate the Penetration of Zero Emission TRUs, Forklifts, and Ground Support Equipment 50,000 100,00
+CONTROL MEASURE NO. CONTROL MEASURE DESCRIPTION ESTIMATED OF VEHI . = MEASURE NO. DESCRIFTION 2023 2031 MOB-01, MOB-02, MOB-03, MOB-04, OFFS-01, OFFS-04, OFFS-06 Accelerate the Penetration of Zero Emission TRUs, Forklifts, and Ground Support Equipment 50,000 100,00

 The most common battery currently used in gasoline- and diesel-powered vehicles is the lead-acid battery found in conventional automobiles and trucks.
 These batteries are disposed of through the established lead recycling industry.
 However, zero emission vehicles operate with battery types that are different than the lead-acid battery; the most common type of battery used in electric vehicles is comprised of lithium ion technology (Li-ion).
 The increased operation of electric vehicles associated with the implementation of the AQMP mobile source measures may actually result in a reduction of the amount of solid and hazardous waste generated in the South Coast AQMD's jurisdiction, as Li-ion batteries have a much longer life span than conventional lead-acid batteries.
-The recycling of batteries.
+The recycling of batteries is also required under law.
+Further, some manufacturers pay for used electric vehicle batteries.
 The value, size, and length of life of Li-ion batteries are such that recycling is expected to be more predominant than with lead acid batteries.
 Therefore, the use of electric vehicles is not expected to result in an increase in the illegal or improper disposal of electric batteries.
 Further, batteries associated with electric cars are required to be diverted from landfills.
 Therefore, no significant increase in the disposal of solid or hazardous waste is expected due to increased use of electric vehicles.